jbakse/major_studio_1/content/assignment_final/index.md

 Begin the work of conceptualizing your final project through primary and secondary research.
 This week you want to identify the broad direction of your project and look for interesting approaches to your work.

+### Research

 Combine desk research, field research, form studies, interviews, and other methods as fits your personal creative process.
+Consider running your own version of *7-in-7* or *Ideas in Form* to explore the potential of your developing project.

 Think, read, write, make.

-**Document your research, process, and findings.**
+Document your research, process, and findings.

-*In addition* complete the following tasks and add them to your process blog.
+**This is your primary assignment this week.
+Get your hands dirty**

 ### Initial Project Direction

-Answer the following questions.
-Each answer should be *at least* 50 words.

-- What *domains* are you researching and investigating?
-- Why are you interested in these domains?
-- Who, specifically, will you create your work for?
-- Where and how would it most likely be experienced?
-- What is the *design purpose* of your project?
-- Why is that purpose important to you?
-- What are your primary educational goals for this class, this semester, and this program?
-- What project priorities do those goals suggest?
-- What criteria will you use to evaluate the success of your project?
+Working from your answers in Monday's [Project Focus Workshop](../week_9/monday.html), create a written 250—500 description of your initial project direction.

 ### 3-5 Precedents